TLiu2014/Valybe/README.md

 ImagePlay
 =========

-Android devices (i.e. Android smartphones) work exactly like a digital photo frame with this app, playing images constantly.
+Android devices (i.e. Android smartphones) can work exactly like a digital photo frame with this app, playing images constantly.

 Version 14.04:
 1. Modify the app name.